Boosted decision tree reweighting of simulated neutrino interactions for $O(1)$ GeV neutrino cross section measurements: Reweight Results

-where $k$ is the index over simulated events, $i$ and $j$ index the bins in $\delta p_T$ and $p^T_\mu$, respectively, and $C_{ij}$ is the conversion factor from event rate to cross-section.
+where $k$ is the index over simulated events, $i$ and $j$ index the bins in $\delta p_T$ and $p^T_\mu$, respectively, and $C_{ij}$ is the conversion factor from event rate to flux averaged differential cross section.
 Note that the efficiency is a function of the events $k$, and not directly of $i$ and $j$, so the model provides the connection between those two.
 The efficiency for the bin, the figure of merit in this study, is defined as their ratio,

-In a real experiment, $M_{ij}$ would be a directly measurable quantity, related to the true correlation between the bins of the differential cross-section, and the model-dependent determination of $\phi_{ij}$ is used to extract the cross-section $M_{ij}$, with systematic uncertainties to represent uncertainties in the model's calculation of the efficiency.
+In a real experiment, $M_{ij}$ would be a measurable quantity, an event rate corrected for detector smearing, related to the true correlation between the bins of the differential cross section, and the model-dependent determination of $\phi_{ij}$ is used to extract the cross section $M_{ij}$, with systematic uncertainties to represent uncertainties in the model's calculation of the efficiency.

-The ``true'' differential cross-section with respect to $\delta p_T$ and $p^T_\mu$, $N$, the efficiency weighted cross-section, $M$, and efficiency $\phi$ extracted from test sample, reweighted test sample, and target sample are shown in Figure~\ref{fig:NMEff-test}.
+The ``true'' differential cross section with respect to $\delta p_T$ and $p^T_\mu$, $N$, the efficiency weighted cross section, $M$, and efficiency $\phi$ extracted from test sample, reweighted test sample, and target sample are shown in Figure~\ref{fig:NMEff-test}.
 As can be seen, the efficiency in both models is lower at low $p^T_\mu$ and $\delta p_T$, but the dependence on those variables is different in the two models.
 Figure~\ref{fig:Eff2Eff3-step-test} compares the ratio of the efficiencies between the source, GENIE v2, and target, GENIE v3 AR23, models before and after the reweighting.
 The reweighting significantly reduces the difference between the two models, with some differences remaining at the lowest $p^T_\mu$ and $\delta p_T$ where the statistics for both the efficiency weighted and true samples are very low.